Apply for Classical Music

 - Apply for the program through universityadmissions.se

 If you are a citizen of the EU, an EEA country, or Switzerland, you are exempt from paying enrolment and tuition fees.
 If you are exempt from the application fee, you must provide documentation proving your exemption.
-More information about fees is available at universityadmissions.se. - Complete your eligibility by 26 January 2026.
+More information about fees is available at universityadmissions.se. - Complete your eligibility: Date to be confirmed.

-Read more about general entry requirements for bachelor's level studies at universityadmission.se. - Admissions test, part 2: Will be held during week 9 (23-27 February) in Gothenburg.
+Read more about general entry requirements for bachelor's level studies at universityadmission.se. - Admissions test, part 2: Will be held in February 2027 in Gothenburg.
+The exact date will be announced later.

-- Admission result 1: 15 April 2026 through My pages on universityadmissions.se
+- Admission result 1: In April 2027 through My pages on universityadmissions.se

-- Reply to your offer by 28 April 2026 through My pages on universityadmissions.se.
+- Reply to your offer: In April 2027 through My pages on universityadmissions.se.

-- Admission result 2: 7 May 2026 through My pages on universityadmissions.se
+- Admission result 2: In May 2027 through My pages on universityadmissions.se.
+The exact date will be announced later.

 Admission test